NVLI/mirador/README.md

 # mirador
+Mirador viewer in Drupal 8.
-Mirador viewer in Drupal 8
+Mirador viewer in Drupal 8.